SoftwareForScience/jiskefet-miscellaneous-and-discussion/Metadata-for-detector-commissioning.md

 # FLP general info

-This section lists the information which is stored at the FLP level, i.e., one value for each FLP role (note: multiple FLP roles might coexist in the same host).
+This section lists the information which is stored at the FLP level, i.e., one value for each FLP role, where each FLP role is related to one run. (note: multiple FLP roles might coexist in the same host).

 | **Field**          | **Description**                                                                                       | **Example**        |
 | ------------------ | ----------------------------------------------------------------------------------------------------- | ------------------ |